+An upper endoscopy is a test which can help diagnose cancer.
 An endoscope is a thin, flexible tube.
 The tube has a light and a camera at the end.
 It is passed into the body to help doctors see inside.

 When the endoscope is used to look at the upper end of the digestive system it is called an upper endoscopy.
 This test may have other names depending on the area examined:

 - a gastroscopy or gastrointestinal endoscopy looks inside the gullet (oesophagus), stomach and duodenum (the first part of the small bowel)

 - an enteroscopy looks further into the small bowel to the jejunum and ileum.